gruntwork-io/boilerplate/README.md

    you to run arbitrary scripts.
 1. **Cross-platform**: Boilerplate is easy to install (it's a standalone binary) and works on all major platforms (Mac, Linux, Windows).
-1. **File manifest**: Optionally generate a JSON manifest of all created files for integration with other tools.
+1. **Versioned file manifest**: Optionally generate a versioned JSON manifest that tracks all created files across multiple template generations.
+Each time boilerplate runs with `--output-manifest`, it adds a new version entry to the existing manifest file (or creates one if none exists), preserving the history of all previous generations for integration with other tools.

 ## Working with boilerplate